InstaPy/instapy-gender-classification/README.md

 When the script asks you to enter the gender of the profile, choose one of the above mentioned letters.

-> Note: the letter `x` is meant to be used for e.g. shops and other business that definitely don't have any gender.
+> Note: the letter `_` is meant to be used for e.g. shops and other business that definitely don't have any gender.
 I came across a bike shop.
-This definitely is profile that should be classified with an `x`.
+This definitely is profile that should be classified with an `f`.

 ### Contributing your classifications
 Your gathered data is important!
 This is the key outcome of this tool which will help us build a AI model that can predict the gender of a person based on it's profile page.